weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 **Q. My organization uses branches instead of directories for different environments/configs.
 Is this possible with Weave GitOps**

 **A.** Yes.
 There are several alternatives for making this work.
 A key piece of the configuration is to make sure the `*-flux-source-resource.yaml` files refer to the git ref (tag, commit) of the Weave GitOps repo.
 One alternative -
 * add all the apps on the main branch
 * create a branch for each cluster
-* add your cluster(s) that will have the same configruation to the branch
+* add your cluster(s) that will have the same configuration to the branch
 * customize and deploy your applications
 * repeat for each environment/cluster
 * when your applications need updating, modify the main branch and merge into the branch or cherrypick changes to the branch

-**Q. Are env 1-1 for clusters?**
+**Q. Are envs 1-1 for clusters?**

 **A.** No.  The env directory is used to specialize an application for deployment.
 For example, when deploying the MCCP in dev you will want to use SQLite; in staging and production, you would use Postgres.
 You may have many dev clusters, and they could all point to env/dev.